-If the student admits to academic cheating then the teacher will notify the principal who will in turn notify the parents and appropriate consequences will be applied.
+If the student admits to academic cheating, then the teacher will notify the Principal who will in turn notify the parents and appropriate consequences will be applied.

-If the student denies that he or she academically cheated, then the teacher will share the information with the principal.
-The principal will schedule a meeting about the matter and invite the student's parents to the meeting.
-The principal will then make the determination of whether academic cheating has occurred and notify the student and parents of his or her determination.
+If the student denies that he or she academically cheated, then the teacher will share the information with the Principal.
+The Principal will schedule a meeting about the matter and invite the student's parents to the meeting.
+The Principal will then make the determination of whether academic cheating has occurred and notify the student and parents of his or her determination.
 If necessary, appropriate consequences will be applied.

-Consequences: The consequences of academic cheating will be based on a variety of factors such as, the nature of the assignment, the extent of the student's dishonesty, and whether the student has a history of academic dishonesty.
+Consequences: The consequences of academic cheating will be based on a variety of factors such as, the nature of the assignment, the extent of the student's dishonesty, and whether or not the student has a history of academic dishonesty.
 Students can expect that they will receive a zero for the work and will still have to appropriately complete the work.

-Additionally, students may receive an in-school suspension or in the case of repeated offenses in the same course lose credit for the course.
+Additionally, students may receive an ISS, and in repeated cases within the same course loss of credit for the course.